BrkRaw/brkraw/paper.md

 # Figures
 ![Python API](imgs/brkraw_python.png)
 **Figure 1.** The example usage of python API.
-The module provides print function to check the data, and the data can be loaded directly with convenient datatype.
+The module provides print function to check the data (A), and the data can be loaded directly with convenient datatype (B) or numpy array (C).
-Please check example folder in the module for additional features.

 ![BIDS conversion](imgs/brkraw_bids_conv.png)